tfrancart/sparnatural-iswc-2022/content/what_is_sparnatural.md

 ## Sparnatural: an intuitive visual SPARQL query builder
 {:#sparnatural}

 [Sparnatural](cite:cites sparnatural) provides an innovative search paradigm to explore and discover these knowledge graphs.
 A [presentation video](cite:cites sparnatural-video) demonstrates its features.
-Technically speaking, Sparnatural is a visual SPARQL query builder, written in Javascript, operating purely on the client.
-Its only requirement is a CORS-enabled SPARQL endpoint to which the queries can be sent.
+Technically speaking, Sparnatural is a visual SPARQL query builder, written in Typescript, operating purely on the client.
+Its only requirement is a SPARQL endpoint to which the queries can be sent.
 Sparnatural is open-source, under a LGPL license.

 Sparnatural visually displays the query pattern with connectors and indentation, as in Figure 1 below: